RobertoGlz/robertoglz.github.io/_pages/about.md

 Within my webpage you can find my [Research](https://robertoglz.github.io/research), [CV](https://robertoglz.github.io/files/robertogonzalez_cv.pdf), and [Teaching materials](https://robertoglz.github.io/teaching).

+Please, do reach out if you are interested in collaborating in research projects.

 ### Non-academic things I enjoy

 I like playing football (soccer) and going out for runs.
-As for gastronomy, I enjoy having a good _choripán_ or _bratwurst_ and _alfajores_ & _apfelstrudel_ are my absolute favourite desserts.
+I'm always down for having a good steak and I enjoy drinking _mate_ with my friends (and by myself as well!).

 ### Educational Background